noblenihal/Super-Subtitles/README.md

 # How does it helps

 Non-native English speakers often tend to look for meaning of difficult words.
-Learning while watching YouTube is a great way to learn a language.
+Learning while watching YouTube videos with subtitles is a great way to learn a English.
 You will definitely need a dictionary in hand to understand the true meaning of the sentences.

-Wouldn't it be great if you could get the meaning of the words in the YouTube Video Player itself?
+Wouldn't it be great if you could get the meaning of these words in the YouTube Video Player itself?
 Well thats pretty much what this extension does for you.
 Hover => Click => Learn

 # How does it work